nabiyllin/traefik-docker/README.md

 - Homebrew

 ## Setup
-The following instructions will get you started with Traefik.
+The following instructions will get you started with Traefik with .test domain, but you can you any other domain zone.
 All you need is this repository and the tool `dnsmasq` which will point the `.test` domain to localhost.

 To start, clone this repository.
-I cloned it into `$HOME/.config/traefik`

 Create a proxy docker network
 ``` shell